arturofburgos/DeepFluid/README.md

-# Solution to MATLAB and Simulink Challenge project 252 <'Project Title'>
+# Solution to MATLAB and Simulink Challenge project 252: Fluid Flow Simulation Using Physics-Informed Neural Networks
 This is a template repo for MATLAB and Simulink Challenge Project solutions.

 Please add the following items: